You are here

 Major or Minor in Criminal Justice

 As a Criminal Justice major, you will graduate with a Bachelor of Science degree in Criminal Justice.
-You may also major in any other discipline at the college and minor in Criminal Justice.
+You may also major in any other discipline at the University and minor in Criminal Justice.
 (Examples:Computer Science major and Criminal Justice minor, or Psychology major and Criminal Justice minor.)

 Certificate in Forensics

 Improve your skills and add this specialization to your major.
 This certificate is available to Criminal Justice majors as well as those majoring in any field.

 Points of Interest

 - Your studies will focus on restorative justice and community alternatives to traditional models of incarceration and punishment.
 We emphasize the repair of harm caused by criminal behavior through cooperative processes such as victim-offender mediation, restitution and ex-offender assistance programs.